- Bats Right, Throws Right

 - Died May 17, 2002 in Scottsdale, AZ USA

-Joe Black broke in to the majors with a bang as a 28-year-old rookie in 1952, winning 15 and losing only 4.
+Joe Black broke in to the majors with a bang as a 28-year-old rookie in 1952, winning 15 games while losing only 4.
 He grew up "on the wrong side of the tracks", as he told journalist Roger Kahn, in the working-class town of Plainfield, NJ.
-His family was very poor, but he was a good student and a gifted athlete, which earned him a scholarship to Morgan State University, a black liberal arts college in Baltimore, MD.
-He obtained a degree, then was drafted into the Army.
+His family was very poor, but he was a good student and a gifted athlete, which earned him a scholarship to Morgan State University, a black liberal arts college in Baltimore.
+He obtained his degree, then was drafted into the Army.

 1943-45: Military service and early pro career